zovoilis-lab/Flye/docs/FAQ.md

 PacBio datasets with high coverage.
 For example, see this recent [evaluation by Ryan Wick](https://github.com/rrwick/Long-read-assembler-comparison).
-On the other hand, PacBio has specialized Quiver/Arrow tools that are more advanced, since they use PacBio specific signal information.
+On the other hand, PacBio has specialized Quiver/Arrow tools that are more advanced, since they use PacBio-specific signal information.
 It is possible, that you can get a bit of improvement after applying these tools.

 For ONT data, Flye still has ~1% errors in consensus due to the systematic error